Yosemite National Park

 o Mist Trail to Vernal Falls Bridge

-o Mirror Lake (only at Winter and Spring)
+o Mirror Lake (only at Winter and Spring, at summer the lake is dry)

 o Only the first mile up of the 4-Miles hike